onahvictor/rentalodge/README.md

 # Features

-- Users can create, edit, and remove campgrounds
+- Users can create, edit, and remove lodges
 - Users can review Lodges once, and edit or remove their own review
 - User profiles include more information on the user (full name, email, phone, join date), their Lodges, and the option to edit their profile or delete their account
 - Search Lodges by name or location